 4. oneisall Professional Dog Clippers Metal Combs

-- Metal guide combs: Resist bending and provide stable, even trims on dense coats
+- Metal guide combs: Resist bending and provide consistent, even trims

-Unlike standard clippers with plastic combs, this model emphasizes durability and control.
-The main tradeoff is a slightly heavier feel, which may take getting used to for first-time users.
+Compared to clippers with plastic attachments, this model prioritizes durability and stable performance.
+The main tradeoff is a slightly heavier feel due to the metal components.

 - Powerful motor